TechGuru-01/JIG-HEPC-BASEPIN-REPAIR-LOGS-WEB-APP/README.md

-# Basepin Repair Logs Application
+# Basepin Repair Logs Web Application

 A specialized, full-stack database application designed to monitor, document, and analyze the operational status of industrial basepins.
 Built with an agile, modular architecture, the system provides engineering and maintenance teams with a centralized administration dashboard that serves as a single source of truth for equipment verification histories, visual inspections, and repair logs.